Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Stealthy Data Injection Attacks

 \subsubsection{Modeling SDIA Attack Strategies}

 Modeling SDIA attack strategies enables a vulnerability assessment of the system and allows anticipating sophisticated attack strategies which can target the system.
 This, in turn, allows the derivation of adequate defense strategies to thwart such attacks.
-As such, solving SDIA problems focusing on modeling the attack strategies is indispensable to understanding such attacks and, as a result, defending the system against them.
 We next focus on two problems which aim at modeling potential attack strategies.

-\emph{Problem 1:} If measurement $k\in\mathcal{M}$ is attacked, what is the minimal set of measurements which must be attacked along with $k$ for the attack to be stealthy?
-In other words, \emph{Problem 1} seeks the solution to the following optimization problem:
+\emph{Problem 1:} If measurement $k\in\mathcal{M}$ is attacked, what is a minimal set of measurements which must be attacked along with $k$ for the attack to be stealthy?
+In other words, \emph{Problem 1} seeks a solution to the following optimization problem:

 \emph{Problem 1} has been proposed in~\cite{DataInjSecIndex} and studied in~\cite{SparsestAttackCDC} and~\cite{DIAsSecIndexTAC}.
-However, the derived solution in~\cite{SparsestAttackCDC} is based on an approximate relaxation method while the solution in~\cite{DIAsSecIndexTAC} focuses on the special case assuming that the measurement set consists of all injection measurements at all buses and all line flow measurements at all transmission lines, which limits its generality.
-Instead, here, we provide a general analytical characterization of the solution to this problem using our developped graph-theoretic framework.
+The derived solution in~\cite{SparsestAttackCDC} is based on an approximate relaxation method while the solution in~\cite{DIAsSecIndexTAC} focuses on the special case assuming that the measurement set consists of all injection measurements at all buses and all line flow measurements at all transmission lines.
+Instead, here, we provide a general graph-theoretic characterization of a solution to this problem using our developed framework.
+We note that the goal of this analysis here is not to determine and analyze the computational efficiency of deriving a solution to \emph{Problem 1} but rather to analytically characterize a solution to this problem using our developed graph-theoretic framework\footnote{Exact complexity analysis can be an interesting subject for future work.}.

-The solution to this problem enables a vulnerability assessment of each measurement against SDIAs since it shows, for each measurement, what is the minimum number of measurements which must be additionally compromised to potentially launch an SDIA against the system.
-This can represent a security index of that measurement following which, a measurement with a lower (higher) security index is more (less) vulnerable to SDIAs.
-In other words, a measurement which has a low security index is more easily targeted by SDIAs since the adversary would not need to comprise a large number of additional measurements to lunch the stealthy attack.
-Such knowledge can be used to improve the security of the system -- by adding redundancy or adding security defense mechanisms (such a encryption techniques or advanced meetering uints) -- at the meters which are deemed the most vulnerable to SDIAs.